MichaelSodeke/MichaelSodeke/README.md

 <!--about me-->
 <h3 align="left">About Me</h3>
 <p align="left", style="color:red;">
-    My name is Michael Šòdéké.
     I am a Maths major specializing in Computational Maths, graduating in 2023.
-    My future goal is to work as an Investment Banker for three years at a bulge bracket bank, then later work for an additional three years as a Quantitative Trader at the same bank.
+    My initial goal is to work as an <b>Investment Banking Analyst</b> for a few years at a bulge bracket bank, then later work my way up to <b>Managing Director</b> at the same bank.
 </p>

 #